 The Practical Electronica documentary film runs for 61 minutes and is available to hire for screenings.
 Made without funding and taking almost 2 years to assemble, it sets out to capture the essence of FC Judd's tape recording world and his position in early British electronic music.

 Please contact Ian to organise a screening.

-Expanding on Fred's legacy, the Public Information label have assembled a various artists compilation album Interpretations on FC Judd released May 2013.
-This includes Ian's collage electronic track Solid States. youtube
+Expanding on Fred's legacy, the Public Information label assembled a various artists compilation album Interpretations on FC Judd released May 2013.
+This includes Ian's collage electronic track Solid States.
+Interpretations Trailer

 The Practical Electronica exhibition brought together machines and sounds created by Ian, and used in the making of the documentary.
 Alongside items of Fred Juddrabilia, including books, magazines and records, were Ian's collages, a modified television, and an interactive stereophonic sound generator the Hellimatic - a remodelled 1960s exercise machine.
 Phoenix Brighton, Nov.
 19th-Dec.
 18th, 2011.
 Watch the Practical Exhibition film here